codeHaiku22/Arch-Linux-Installation-Guide/Arch Linux Installation Guide.md

 [root@archiso /]# EDITOR=nano visudo
 ```

 Add the following line for the newly created user.
+Then, save the file.

 > deep ALL=(ALL) ALL